User charges policy

-For application forms and further information regarding this process, please contact the Strategic Communications and Events branch in the NSW Department of Premier and Cabinet on 9228 4756.
+For application forms and further information regarding this process, contact the Communications and Engagement branch in the Department of Premier and Cabinet on 9513 2009.

 For all other events, including Category D and E, event organisers are required to deal directly with agencies.

-If requesting a full or partial exemption from user charges under an individual agency policy, event organisers as a minimum are required to provide information demonstrating how the organisation and/or event meets the criteria listed in agency user charges policies.
+If requesting a full or partial exemption from user charges under an individual agency policy, event organisers are required to provide information demonstrating how the organisation and/or event meets the criteria listed in agency user charges policies.

 In particular, event organisers are to submit a finance plan of the proposed event.
-The plan is to cover event organisation and administration costs and income streams including, but not limited to, participant entry fees, sponsorships (cash and/or in kind) and any broadcast or rights fees.
+The plan should cover event organisation, administration costs, and income streams including, but not limited to, participant entry fees, sponsorships (cash and/or in kind) and any broadcast or rights fees.

-For further information regarding agency submission requirements please contact the following:
+For further information regarding agency submission requirements, contact:

 NSW Police Force